“If you are renewed by grace, and were to meet your old self, I am sure you would be very anxious to get out of his company.”

 We all want to remain young.
 But the author says youth implies immaturity.
 Though everyone wants to be young, no one wants to be immature.
 Maturing is important but it reduces potentialities and reduces adaptability.

 The author says,” If maturing is about knowing fixed ways of doing things, it is a way headed to the graveyard.
 Maturity should be about a system within which continues innovation and renewal can occur.”

-As we mature, we progressively narrow our scope and variety of our lives… As the years go by we view our familiar surrounding with less and less freshness of perception. … The individual who has become a stranger to himself has lost the capacity for genuine self-renewal.”
+As we mature, we progressively narrow our scope and variety of our lives… As the years go by we view our familiar surroundings with less and less freshness of perception. … The individual who has become a stranger to himself has lost the capacity for genuine self-renewal.”

 We have seen Kodak and Motorola like organisations could not renew in time and suffered collateral damage.
 Technology is bringing new disruptions daily.
-The youth of today is bringing new paradigm shift in the market.
+The youth of today is bringing a new paradigm shift in the market.

 An example of 22 years old Ritesh Agarwal of Oyo Rooms is one such example.
-What stalwarts of hospitality industry could not think and do, he could do it that too so swiftly.
+What stalwarts of the hospitality industry could not think and do, he could do it that too so swiftly.

 Our maturity is so limiting that we are willing to take less risk as we mature.
 Learning is a risky business and they do not like failure.
 When an infant is he is experiencing a shattering number of failures.
 See the innumerable things he tries and fails.
 Failures do not discourage him.
 With each year that passes he will be less blithe about failure.
 By adolescence, the willingness of young people to risk failure has diminished greatly.